 Mix one part 3% hydrogen peroxide with four parts water.
 Allow the top layer of your soil to dry, and then water your plants with this solution as you normally would.
 The soil will fizz for a few minutes after application; this is normal.

-The fungus gnat larvae will die on contact with the hydrogen peroxide.
+Contact with hydrogen peroxide will kill fungus gnat larvae on contact.
 After a few minutes the fizzing stops and the peroxide breaks down into harmless oxygen and water molecules.
 Repeat as needed.

 Chamomile Tea – Controls damping off